Election video maker: create campaign videos fast

 Add your campaign logo, adjust subtitle style, fine-tune the narration voice, and review the scene breakdown.
 Make changes through the text editor without touching a timeline or export settings.

 Render the finished election video and download it for broadcast, social, or email.
-Localise into additional languages in one click to reach every voter community in your electorate.
+Localize it into additional languages in one click to reach every voter community in your riding.

 An election video maker is a tool that converts written campaign scripts into finished, broadcast-quality videos without filming or editing.
 You type your message, choose a visual format and presenter, and the platform builds the video automatically, including narration, scene structure, on-screen text, and branding.
 The result is a polished video ready for TV, social media, email, or digital ads in minutes rather than days.